jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

 nohup go run /home/ec2-user/main.go
 ```

-So on instance boot this will:
+So on instance creation this will:

 1. Create a new file called `main.go` and populate it with the lines between the `EOF` delimiters
 1. Install Go